rivian/python-plin/README.md

     print(result)

 ```

-## Documentation
-Additional documentation is located under the `docs/` directory.

 ## Unit Tests
 Unit tests are located in the `unit_tests/` directory and require a PEAK LIN device connected to run.